 Saudi Arabia is a country of extraordinary natural beauty and rich cultural heritage.
 Still largely unexplored by international visitors, the country offers a dizzying array of experiences for the curious traveler.
-Explore the sights, scents and sounds of authentic souks.
-Bask in the crystal clear waters of the Red Sea, surrounded by a myriad corals.
+Explore the sights, scents, and sounds of authentic souks.
+Bask in the crystal clear waters of the Red Sea, surrounded by a myriad of corals.
 Walk in the footsteps of ancient civilizations.
 And, wherever you go, experience the unparalleled hospitality of the Saudi people.
+Check out these must-visit destinations in Saudi Arabia.

 Five must-visit destinations In Saudi Arabia